mwillen04/ydn-stylebook/README.md

 * Restructured pages, shifting from pure HTML to Flask + Jinja
 * Implemented search bar with specific search varieties
 * Replaced SQLite queries with SQLAlchemy
+* Improved code documentation with better docstrings and comments

 ## Next Steps

 * Add remaining old HTML pages to routing and templates
 * Update the content of the stylebook itself
-* Add docstrings where they're currently missing

 ## Longer-Term Steps